euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForReactNative/README.md

 # ws1-sdk-react-native
-Use this document to install the VMware Workspace One SDK Plugin for React-Native.
+Use this document to install the Omnissa Workspace One SDK Plugin for React-Native.
 The plugin helps enterprise app developers add enterprise- grade security, conditional access, and compliance capabilities to mobile applications.

 ## Supported Components
 This plugin works with the listed component versions.